 Bounding between the Twin Cities without the use of a car is a breeze with the Metro Green Line light rail connecting Target Field and St. Paul’s Union Depot.
 With 20 stops between them, you can hop on and hop off as you please and pedal around the rest of the way.
 Explore the natural features of the city, with its lakes, creeks, and wetlands all within the Grand Rounds National Scenic Byway.
 If you prefer your sightseeing indoors, visit the nearby Mall of America, which uses only solar power to keep shoppers warm and cozy.

-Visit Nashville and explore its sustainable development — The Gulch.
-It has made use of an old neglected railroad yard and converted into an urban cluster of restaurants, breweries, and the city’s first locally owned greengrocer.
+Visit Nashville and explore The Gulch, a sustainable development that makes use of an old neglected railroad yard transforming it into an urban cluster of restaurants, breweries, and the city’s first locally owned greengrocer.
 For a more adventurous take on the city, explore its off-the-beaten-path neighborhoods such as Germantown and Marathon Village with Green Fleet Bicycle Tours.
 It’s also possible to take the musical route and enjoy a walking tour of the history of Nashville along Music Row.
 Nashville is also on a mission to make itself the culinary capital of the South, so make sure to experience its downhome dishes on Walk Eat Nashville tour which offers six tasting stops on the route.

 How green are your favorite cities?
 Is there any particular place you admire especially for its eco-aware actions?